oconnorian3/emerald-isle-jewelry/README.md

 ## Wireframe ##

-Below is a basic Wireframe of the homepage the project started.
+Below is a basic Wireframe of the homepage made the project started.

 ![](media/wireframe.png)